joshtynjala/actionscript-3.0-developers-guide/security/security-sandboxes.md

 You can configure a SWF file for the local-with-filesystem sandbox or the local-with-networking sandbox by setting the `use-network` flag in the Adobe Flex compiler.
-For more information, see “About the application compiler options” in _Building and Deploying Adobe Flex 3 Applications_ .
+For more information, see "About the application compiler options" in _Building and Deploying Adobe Flex 3 Applications_ .

 </div>